-- 13.1 A Safety Car will be used as described in Appendix E of these regulations. - 13.2 Pit stops are allowed during a Safety Car intervention period, except for the last five minutes of the race when the pit lane is closed.
+- 13.1 A Safety Car will be used as described in Appendix E of these regulations. - 13.2 Pit stops are allowed during a Safety Car intervention period, except for the last five minutes of the race when the pit lane is closed and when the safety car is entering the start finish line zone, where the pit lane will be closed for this short period to allow all trailing cars to past the pit exit.